pythonwithalex/mynotes/web_development/Web_Design_Notes.md

 *,*:before, *:after { box-sizing: inherit; }
 ```

-#### Clearing Floats
+#### Floats

+Floats let text and other elements flow around block elements instead of coming after them.
+To clear the floated elements completely, use 'clear: both'.

-set the container width and give it an overflow: auto property
+To give a container that has floated elements in it a border, set the container width and give it overflow: auto. property